johnsolarz/splash/README.md

 ```
 and rename the directory to the name of your theme or website.

-3. [Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies contained in `package.json` by running the following from the Roots theme directory:
+3. [Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies contained in `package.json` by running the following from the theme directory:
 ```
 npm install
 ```